dagmarkramer/Libft/libft/README.txt

 UTILISATION
 ------------

-run 'gcc *.c && ./a.out' to compile and execute
+run 'make' to make the library run 'gcc libft.a main.c && ./a.out' to compile and execute